publishpress/PublishPress-Permissions/readme.txt

 * Fixed: Category archive restriction now also applies to custom taxonomy archives. #1452
 * Fixed: On Post update, numerically named category was created incorrectly. #1448
 * Fixed: ACF Taxonomy Field did not include subcategories. #1395
+* Fixed: Fatal error with some third party plugins. #1486
 * Updated: Moved "Set Permissions" tab to be the first tab. #1354
 * Updated: Moved "View All" tab for better accessibility. #1350
 * Updated: Permissions text for better readability in groups. #1352